Tyler, Texas: Colleges and universities

 Tyler's higher education institutions include the University of Texas at Tyler and the University of Texas Health Center at Tyler, both part of the University of Texas System, as well as Texas College, the city's only HBCU, and Tyler Junior College.

 Primary and secondary schools

 Public primary and secondary education for much of the city is provided by the Tyler Independent School District, which includes high schools Tyler High School (previously known as John Tyler High School) and Tyler Legacy High School (previously known as Robert E. Lee High School), as well as Tyler ISD Early College High School, Premier High School of Tyler, a public charter school (Cumberland Academy).
 Several Tyler schools offer international baccalaureate and advanced placement programs.

+Tyler has several magnet schools with expanded educational opportunities.
+These schools include: